MohitGoel92/Classification/README.md

 **Resample:** We set a number of which each of the minority and majorty class should contain.
 We then increase the minority set and decrease the majority set appropriately until we achieve balanced classes.
 This is demonstrated by the diagram below.

 <p align="center"> <img width="450" src= "/Pics/uc3.png"> </p>

+With unbalanced classes, the data often isn't easily seperable.
+We must choose to make sacrifices to one class or the other.

+For instance, for every minority class data point identified as such, we may wrongly label a few of the majority class points as the minority class.
+By upsampling or downsampling, we may add more weight to the features relating to the minority class as a proportion of the full dataset.
+This may result in wrongly labelling a few majority class points.

+**Note:** As recall goes up, precision is likely to go down.

+### Steps for Unbalanced Datasets

+- At the step where we usually split the dataset into the training set and test set, use the *StratifiedShuffleSplit*.
+- Perform upsampling, downsampling or resampling to the dataset.

+**Note:** Perform the split before we upsample or downsample as, if we upsample before the split, we may have duplicate observations in the training and test sets.

+- Build the model.